bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".

-**I am grateful to all the people who have substantially contributed to modern humanity!**
+**I am grateful to all the people who have substantially contributed to modern humanity.**

 **Likewise I am sad about all the people who are not only not contributing but are pulling modern humanity backwards.**

-**I am also sad about wasted potential (including myself).**

-**I hope modern humanity continues to rise in knowledge.**

 Grothendieck on being alone: [Link](https://www.reddit.com/r/math/comments/4rujne/alexander_grothendieck_on_learning_to_be_alone/).